iceman404/Creative-Coder-Portfolio/README.md

 #### Scripts
-   - **All functions are in internal scripts for ease of use, except for particle.js which is in the parent directory.**
+   - **All functions are in internal scripts for ease of use, except for particle.js which is in the parent directory, and its app.js library in particle.js/ directory.**

 #### Interactive Elements
    - **Add or modify JavaScript functions to enhance interactivity.**